 Williamson County Archives & Museum

-The health of Williamson County Citizens is a primary concern of Williamson County Government.
-In accordance with the recommendation from the CDC to help prevent the spread of the COVID-19 virus, Williamson County Archives and Museum will be closed to public entry until further notice.
-Archives Department staff will continue to respond to research requests via phone and email.
+Williamson County Archives is now accepting appointments for patrons to conduct research on-site in our Reading Room M-S during regular business hours.
+Please give us a call at 615-790-5462 to schedule your visit.
+Reading Room access will be by appointment only until further notice.
+Archives Department staff will continue to respond to research requests via phone, mail, and email.
 Our contact info is listed on the right side of this page.
 Please reach out to us with any questions.

 Here at Williamson County Archives our mission is to collect, preserve, and provide access to county records with enduring administrative and historical value.
 Our records date back to the founding of Williamson County, Tennessee, in 1799, and include multiple record groups.
 We also collect other documents of historical value and make them available to the public.
 Sign up for our mailing list.